davidpham5/blogging-is-back-baby/src/content/posts/Four years Ago.md

 ---

-It was a somewhat typical day at work.
+*It was a somewhat typical day at work*.
 The office was buzzing with covering New York and COVID.
 The weekend before, we saw friends at a local beer garden.
 We joked but not joked that this could be the last time we see each other for awhile.
 The COVID-19 virus was making it’s way down to DC.

 A couple weeks before that lovely outing, we visited the in-laws.
 They lived near a Giant Foods store and we stopped there to pick up supplies.
 We bought lots can goods, non-perishable items, wipes, etc. I thought to myself it was a matter of time before it got to DC.
 We best prepare.